HDB_final_JPG

 Tip 3: Be patient with your professional development

-Recognise that your career develops in different phases, as the sixth line in your profile shows.
-There may be phases where you experiment (trial and error) and others where you take on a leadership or mentoring role.
-Be patient and recognise that each phase will bring valuable learning experiences that will contribute to your long-term success.
+Recognize that your career will develop in different phases, as the sixth line in your profile shows.
+There may be phases where you experiment(trial and error) and others where you take on a leadership or mentoring role.
+Be patient and recognize that each phase brings valuable learning experiences that will contribute to your long-term success.

 What are the unique features of the Human Design 4/6 profile?

-The Human Design 4/6 profile is characterized by strong networking and interpersonal skills, as well as the ability to learn from life experiences and act as a mentor.
+The Human Design Profile 4/6 is characterized by strong networking and interpersonal skills, as well as the ability to learn from life experiences and act as a mentor.